-In playing around with TFF, it seems like a good tool for those who travel and want an idea of how much taxi fares will be in that area.
-However it’s not without a few faults:
+In playing around with TFF, it seems like a useful tool for those who travel and want an idea of how much taxi fares will be in that area.
+However, it’s not without a few faults:

 - TFF has an app for iPhone but not for any other phone OS.

 Those aspects set aside, I’ve bookmarked the page so we have easy access to it when traveling.